shuangw1/Green_Space_Data_Challenge/README.md

 https://mdi.georgetown.edu/pbi/greenspace/

-👉 Read about the winners (our group!) community safety insights https://medium.com/georgetown-massive-data-institute/green-space-data-challenge-community-safety-winners-c5ead557fbfa
+👉 Our group won the first prize in this competition!
+Read about the community safety insights https://medium.com/georgetown-massive-data-institute/green-space-data-challenge-community-safety-winners-c5ead557fbfa